 Delphi/Lazarus: Is the ALT, SHIFT or CTRL key pressed?

-Sometimes, we want to check at an arbitrary point in our program, if the user just holds down the keys ALT, ALT GR, SHIFT or CTRL.
-To put this in experience, TShiftState is helping us.
+Sometimes, we want to check in a keyboard event, a mouse event or at an arbitrary other place in our program, if the user is just holding down one or more than one of the keys ALT, ALT GR, SHIFT or CTRL at the moment.
+To find out this, the ShiftState is helping us.

 ShiftState in Standard-Events